SNF-Root/VPD-ICPMS/README.md

 *Insert image of the scanner sitting inside its box in a fume hood*

 The VPD scanner is based on a modified Ender 3 3D printer.
-Using the provided STLs, Python scripts, and ordering sheet outlined below, the entire VPD scanner can be built and installed in just ~6 hours of work for $4,000.
-In addition to the written instructions on this doc, there are also accompanying video tutorials going in depth on certain parts of the project.
+Using the provided instructions outlined below, the entire VPD scanner can be built and installed in <10 hours of work for $4,000.

 **Analysis Note**: This project assumes you have access to an ICP-MS or similarly sensitive tool to analyze the samples.
 The VPD scanner itself has no capacity to analyze the droplets it collects.
 Some work arounds are noted below if an ICP-MS is not availible.

 **Safety Note**: This project relies on hydrofluoric acid (HF) for the collection solution.
 HF is an extremely toxic chemical; if you need to google why, this project is *not* for you.

+**Setup Note**: This machine produces small amounts of HF vapor and should therefore be operated inside a fume hood.
+The minimum fume hood space requires is 20" wide, 25" deep, and 42" tall.

 All aspects of the manufacturing process are designed to be as accessble as possible.
 Below are a list of tools you're assumed to already have.
-There are workarounds to every tool:
+There are workarounds to each tool if it isn't availible:

-- 3D printer
+- 3D printer (minimum bed size: 7.5" x 7.5" x 2")
-- Laser cutter
+- Laser cutter (minimum bed size: 24" x 20")
 - Phillips screw driver
 - Metric allen keys
 - Soldering iron